manishjanky/nagp-kubernetes-devops/README.md

 #### Method 1:

-Change your director this director and apply all the files in ths k8-specs folder in the below mentioned order:
+Change your current directory to this director and apply all the files in ths k8-specs folder in the below mentioned order:

+- Create the namespace as all our resources will be linked to this

+  > kubectl apply -f ./k8-specs/namespace.yaml

 - Create the configMap and Secret as both API and the DB service depend on this

   > kubectl apply -f ./k8-specs/config.yaml

+- Create persistent volume and volume claim, since db-service will depend on this

+  > kubectl apply -f ./k8-specs/volumes.yaml

 - Create the database deployment and service.
-This should be done first becasue when the API layer attempts to connect the DB should be ready for connections.
+This should be done befor the API tier so when the API layer attempts to connect the DB should be ready for connections.

   > kubectl apply -f ./k8-specs/mysql-db.yaml

 - Create the API deployment and service.

-  > kubectl apply -f ./k8-specs/mysql-db.yaml
+  > kubectl apply -f ./k8-specs/node-api.yaml

 #### Method 2